 How to Fix a Leak at a Faucet Supply Line Connection

-This guide provides a comprehensive, step-by-step process for fixing a common leak at the connection point of a faucet supply line.
-The process involves shutting off the water, removing the old supply line, installing a new one, and testing the connections to ensure a durable, leak-free repair.
+This guide provides step-by-step instructions for fixing a common plumbing leak occurring at the connection point between a faucet supply line and the water shutoff valve.
+The process involves turning off the water, disconnecting the old line, installing a new one, and testing for leaks.

 Best for experienced DIYers and homeowners with some experience with basic plumbing knowledge.